mk-fg/trilobite/README.md

 				host:
 					sub: 1.2.3.4

-* cfg - whatever is in --jinja2-config yaml, if passed, else None.
+* `cfg` - whatever is in --jinja2-config yaml, if passed, else None.

+Extra filters/tags available:

+* `dns` filter - will use `socket.getaddrinfo()` to resolve hostname into *unique* address.

+	One optional argument is address family: "inet" or "inet6".

+	If name resolves to non-unique address or doesn't resolve - exception will be raised (use --debug for more details, socket.gaierror's are remarkably non-informative), --try feature can be used to just skip rules that aren't critical in such cases.

 Templating requirement (or any other commandline option for that matter) can be specified as emacs-local-var-style `# -*- jinja2: true -*-` headers (parsed as